TriBeta is the national biology honors society that is comprised of biology, biology-chemistry, and environmental science majors from PLNU.

-- Engaging in community work projects to clean the environment (beach and ocean cleanups, conservation projects, etc.)
+- Participating in community work projects to clean the environment (beach and ocean cleanups, conservation projects, etc.)

-All are welcome to attend TriBeta meetings and events, but full membership requires successful completion of Genetics (BIO 3045), at which point TriBeta participants who are registered with the national society will receive cords to wear at graduation.
+All are welcome to attend Biology Club meetings and events.
+If biology department students desire to become TriBeta national life-time members, the full membership requires successful completion of Genetics (BIO 3045).
+TriBeta full members will receive cords to wear at graduation.